Top tips in choosing window shutters

-When working on choosing the right shutters for clients’ homes, we naturally bring to bear a few golden rules.
-These aren’t hard and fast rules; more like ‘guiding principles’
+When choosing the right shutters for our clients’ homes, we naturally bring a few golden rules to the table.
+These aren’t hard-and-fast rules—more like guiding principles.

 1) Match the shutters to the window

 We always try to match the shutter layout to your window layout.
-Look at where the window design has wooden glazing bars or separate sections of glass and where possible match the shutter design to these.
-This way when you look through the open louvre blades you will not see unsightly lumps of wood or handles!
+Look at where the window design has wooden glazing bars or separate sections of glass and, where possible, match the shutter design to these.
+This way, when you look through the open louvre blades, you won’t see unsightly lumps of wood or handles.

 2) Match the shutter and window colour

-Match the colour of the shutters to your window frames, not the walls or floor covering.
-Whilst you may wish to change the décor of a room in time, with careful consideration at the outset you can avoid the need to replace shutters.
-Look at the window frames and windowsills – most are white irrespective of the colour of the rest of the room.
-This is why most customers choose white shutters.
-The question is which white!
-We have about six different shades
+Match the colour of the shutters to your window frames, not the walls or floor coverings.
+While you may wish to change the décor of a room over time, careful consideration at the outset can help you avoid the need to replace your shutters.
+Look at the window frames and windowsills—most are white, regardless of the colour scheme in the rest of the room.
+That’s why most customers choose white shutters.
+The question is: which white?
+We have around six different shades.

 Large white wooden window shutters will make your room feel larger and stylish!